 10. Louise Bradley

-Whether it’s a Switzerland chalet, a country cottage or villa in Kuwait, Louise Bradley can do justice to any space with her impeccable taste and enviable artistic insight.
+We finish our roundup of famous British interior designers with Louise Bradley.
+Whether it’s a Switzerland chalet, a country cottage or villa in Kuwait, Louise can do justice to any space with her impeccable taste and enviable artistic insight.
 The creative confirmed her name in the industry’s master list when she started her business in 1991 and has since earned herself an esteemed reputation.
 Proportion is a factor that takes precedence when approaching her projects and Bradley values the tiny features in a room with the same consideration she gives to large furniture pieces.
 Muted room schemes, out-of this-world fabrics and metallic finishes make up some of endless exquisite components in Bradley’s work.
 As expected, the designer’s very own range of furniture, accessories and fabrics is just as elegant as her interior design ventures.